zaully/AnyFormatKit/README.md

 :performing_arts:| Convert string into formatted string and vice versa :bicyclist:| Formatting text during typing
 :hash:| Set format using '#' characters like '### ##-###'
-:paperclip:| Set prefix for editing string :see_no_evil:| Symbols input control with RegEx :globe_with_meridians:| Works with textField/textView/etc with common interface :gift:| Ready to use subclasses of UITextField and UITextView :mag:| Allows easy to set attributes for string in range

 ## Example